ggnoRe235/starter-academic/content/project/attack-on-puf/index.md

   - embed
   - sec
   - crypt
+external_link: a
 image:
   filename: featured
   focal_point: Smart
   preview_only: false
 ---
   **Apr.
 2019 - Apr.
 2019**
   PUF(physical unclonable function) is a kind of security chip that could generate unclonable output by using process variation.
-This projet used different machine learning models(LR, SVM, CMA\-ES) to predict the output of PUF and get approximate result.
+This projet used different machine learning models(LR, SVM, CMA-ES) to predict the output of PUF and obtain approximate result.